fshowalter/franksmovielog.com-v1/content/pages/about.md

 ---
 date: 2020-07-07
 slug: about
+title: About the Movie Log
 ---

-# About the Movie Log

 Been a long time, huh?